spiermar/d3-flame-graph/README.md

 ### Gulp.js

 This library uses Gulp.js as build system.
-A few tasks are already defined, including gulp-connect with a LiveReload webserver that can be used for development.
+A few tasks are already defined, including browser-sync that can be used for development.
 To start it, just execute the default task.

 ```
 $ git clone https://github.com/spiermar/d3-flame-graph.git